Homemade Elderberry Syrup

-Combine berries, herbs, spices and orange peel with cold water in a pot and bring to a boil.
-It's best to use a non-reactive pot like ceramic, avoid anything with a non-stick coating.
+Combine berries, ginger, cinnamon and allspice with water in a pot and bring to a simmer.
+It's best to use a non-reactive pot like ceramic, avoid using something with a non-stick coating.

-Reduce heat and allow herbs to simmer 30 to 40 minutes (until liquid reduces by half).
-Mash berries with the back of a spoon to release more of their active compounds.
+Reduce heat and simmer 30 to 40 minutes (until liquid reduces by half).
+Mash berries with the back of a spoon or potato masher to release more of their active compounds.
 Then, remove from heat and let steep 1 hour.

-Strain berries and herbs using a funnel overlaid with doubled cheesecloth or undyed cotton muslin bag and squeeze out liquid (careful, liquid will likely still be hot!).
-Alternatively, use a fine-mesh strainer, pressing down the cooked berries with the back of a spoon to get as much juice out as possible.
+Strain the mixture using a fine-mesh strainer, pressing down the cooked berries with the back of a spoon to get as much juice out as possible.
 Collect the juice in a large, glass bowl or measuring cup.
 Discard used herbs in compost.

-If using brandy, add here and stir until well combined.
+If using brandy, add it and stir until well combined.
 The brandy preserves the syrup & allows it to be shelf-stable.
-If you'd rather skip the alcohol, you can either double the amount of honey, or simply store your syrup in the refrigerator or freeze it for later use.
+If you'd rather skip the alcohol, you can store your syrup in the refrigerator or freeze it for later use.

 Make sure to read here for any contraindications to using elderberry syrup.